notsatan/go-template/README.md

  - Github Actions with predefined [workflows][workflows-dir] including CI/CD, release
         drafter and *optional* code coverage with [Codecov][codecov-link]
+ - All Github actions can be run manually if needed
  - A simple [Dockerfile][dockerfile-file] with [multi-stage build][multistage-builds]
         to containerize your apps while ensuring smallest possible image sizes
  - Always up-to-date dependencies with [@Dependabot][dependabot-link] - enabled by